 Investing for the Long Term

 Predictive analytics have powerful applications in today’s business environment.
 However, enterprises that seek to move beyond experimentation and become truly data-driven will need to train their employees and provide controlled self-serve access to relevant data.
 This self-service strategy is only effective when employees know how to test out hypotheses and propose solutions that will improve business outcomes.
-When in production, governance policies need to be in place to ensure continued accuracy of models.
+When in production, governance policies need to be in place to ensure the continued accuracy of models.
 As production deployments scale, costs should be closely monitored and optimized on an ongoing basis.